christopherwk210/gm-bot/src/assets/markdown/help.all.md

                example: !commandment XII
                example: !commandment list

+!changelog   - outputs a screenshot of the latest release notes

-You can also toggle the streamy role by typing '!streamy' (without quotes).
+You can also toggle the streamy role by typing '!streamy'.
 ```
 **This is how you add code blocks to your messages in Discord:**
 \`\`\`